-DAD 220 Database Documentation Template
+DAD 220 Database Documentation

+Bryan Pirrone

+Professor Chin

+DAD-220

+4/8/2023

 Complete these steps as you work through the directions for Project One.
 Replace the bracketed text with your screenshots and brief explanations of the work they capture.
 Each screenshot and its explanation should be sized to approximately one quarter of the page, with the description written below the screenshot.
 Follow these rules for each of the prompts and questions below.
 Review the example document located in the Project One Supporting Materials for assistance.